iurjoh/Battleships/README.md

 - [Stack Overflow](https://stackoverflow.co/) were used at various times to clear up recurring doubts,
 - [Code Institute](https://learn.codeinstitute.net/) to review material of study explanatory videos and guides on how to set up a complete website;
 - [GitHub](https://github.com/) to better understand other projects;
-- [Google](https://www.google.com) for more information on subjects related to the that I had to study during the creation of the site;
+- [Google](https://www.google.com) for more information on subjects related to the that, I had to study during the creation of the site;
 - [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) to understand concepts about Python;
 - [Youtube](https://www.youtube.com/) tutorials to learn using in a practical way some of the methods necessary to implement the desired functions for the game;
 - [Pycodestyle](https://pypi.org/project/pycodestyle/) used to validade my python code;